-The Earth’s atmosphere is layered and each layer of the atmosphere has its own specific traits.
-The atmosphere of Earth is divided into four layers as Troposphere, Stratosphere, Mesosphere and Thermosphere.
-These layers are divided on the basis of temperature.
+As we are aware, the Earth’s atmosphere is layered and each layer of the atmosphere has its own specific traits.
+The atmosphere is divided into four layers as Troposphere, Stratosphere, Mesosphere and Thermosphere.
+Earth’s atmosphere layers are divided on the basis of temperature.

-Weather processes and systems take place in the lower layers of the atmosphere while interesting events such as the beautiful aurora, occur higher in the atmosphere. know more about the Earth’s atmosphere layers.
+Weather processes take place in the lower layers of the atmosphere while interesting events such as the beautiful aurora, occur higher in the atmosphere. know more about the Earth’s atmosphere layers.
 By understanding the way in which the temperature of the atmosphere changes with altitude, we can learn a lot about how the atmosphere works.
 Before we look into temperature changes, let’s understand more about the layers of the atmosphere.

 Structure of the Atmosphere